You can order your latte before you leave the house.

 If you’ve been in sales for a while, you’ve seen a lot of changes.
 Digitization of the sales process is one of the biggest changes that’s happened in the last 20 years.

 Today’s buyers expect vendors to be up-to-date on the digital world.
 They want to make payments online, find information from their smartphones, and communicate virtually.
-Sticking to old-school sales processes and stodgy systems paints your company as irrelevant.
-Especially if you pride yourself on innovation and forward-thinking, every aspect of your sales process needs to be convenient and cutting edge.
+Sticking to old-school sales processes and stodgy systems paints you and your company as irrelevant.
+Especially if you pride yourself on innovation and forward-thinking, every aspect of your sales process needs to be convenient for the customer.

 This all starts, of course, with delivering your message.